shaloo/docs.arcana/docs/howto/onboard_users/wallet_pwdless_login.md

 ## Steps

-To set up passwordless authentication, you simply need to register your dApp using the Arcana Developer dashboard and then integrate and use the Arcana Auth SDK.
+To set up password-free authentication, you simply need to register your dApp using the Arcana Developer dashboard and then integrate and use the Arcana Auth SDK.
 No additional setup or configuration is required.

 ### Step 1: Register and Configure dApp